Roderigue Hortalez and Company: Operation in action

-The rebels welch on payment
+Failure to pay by rebels

-Hortalez & Co. conducted business with the Americans from France through Connecticut merchant Silas Deane, who was sharing a covert trade agency with Thomas Morris, the half-brother of Robert Morris (financier).
-Because this business did not include him, Arthur Lee made it a point that Deane would never be paid his commission on the goods Beaumarchais provided by ensuring that the Frenchman was never paid.
+Hortalez & Co. conducted business with the Americans from France through the Connecticut merchant Silas Deane, who shared a covert trade agency with Thomas Morris, the half-brother of Robert Morris.
+Because the business did not include him, Lee made it a point that Deane would never be paid his commission on the goods that Beaumarchais had provided by ensuring that the Frenchman was never paid.

-By convincing the committee not to pay its debt in order to avoid creating a trail that could reveal the rebels’ complicity with the French to the British, Lee succeeded in both forcing Deane (who eventually died trying to prove that he was due his rightful compensation) into disgrace and poverty for years and destroying Beaumarchais financially.
+By convincing the committee not to pay its debt to avoid creating a trail that could reveal the Americans' dealing with the French to the British, Lee forced Deane, who eventually died trying to prove that he was owed his rightful compensation, into disgrace and poverty for years and also destroyed Beaumarchais financially.

-In an August 16, 1777, letter from Lee to the "secrete committee of congress", he wrote of Beaumarchais that:
+In a letted from August 16, 1777 from Lee to the "secrete committee of congress", he wrote of Beaumarchais:

 This gentleman is not a merchant, but is known as a political agent, employed by the French Court.
 Remittances, therefore, to him, so far from covering the business, would create suspicions, or rather satisfy the British Court these suspicions are just.
 At the same time, his circumstances and situation forbid one to hope, that your property, being once in his hands, could ever be recovered; and, as an attempt to force him to account, would hazard a discover of the whole transaction, this government would, of course, discountenance or forbid it".